When it comes to creating a classy look for the kitchen, quartz worktops really are where it’s at.

 To work out your own estimate, measure up the area you want to install the countertop.
 Do the measurements in inches by length and breadth and then convert the measurements into the square footage.
 Finally, to calculate the total estimate, add up all the square, rectangular and triangular areas and convert to square footage.

 Thickness, width and other factors to consider

-Generally speaking, the standard size of a quartz worktop is a thickness of 30mm, and, front to back, a depth of 650mm.
+Generally speaking, the standard size of a quartz worktop is a thickness of 30mm, and front to back, a depth of 650mm.
 However, for a really contemporary look, many people are attracted to thinner worktops.
 As a rule of thumb, 20mm quartz costs around 15% less than a 30mm slab.

 As these can vary greatly in shape, they are often less efficient in the use of material.
 Because of this, pricing is only really possible on a case-by-case basis.

 The cost of quartz worktops: Is DIY an option?

 Bear in mind that while quartz can be cut down, it cannot be cut back again.
-So, if you intending to do the cutting yourself, it is vital that you measure up accurately.
+So, if you’re intending to do the cutting yourself, it is vital that you measure up accurately.
 Clearing the path to where you want the quartz slab to be placed is important too.

-Fortunately, quartz isn’t particularly fragile but it is extremely heavy.
+Fortunately, quartz isn’t particularly fragile, but it is extremely heavy.
 You are more likely to damage the contents of your house or cause an injury to those lifting the quartz than to damage the slab itself.
-Extreme care is needed and it’s certainly not a one man/woman job!
+Extreme care is needed and it’s certainly not a one man/woman job.

 Ideally, the countertop will already be cut to the precise size and shape that is required.
 If absolutely necessary, a wet saw can be used.
 It is important that you wear suitable eye and breathing protection.

 Extreme caution should be taken if you need to polish the quartz.
 As it is resinous, it will begin to melt if it gets too hot.
-On the plus side, you will find that silicone sealing isn’t as important as it is with other types of worktop.
+On the plus side, you will find that silicone sealing isn’t as important as it is with other types of kitchen worktop.
 This is because the weight of the quartz will create an airtight seal that keeps the sink in place.

 If you would like to have a chat about the cost of quartz worktops, simply get in touch.
 Our friendly experts are always on hand to help and advise you about your kitchen options.
-If you would like to browse any of our other products, including our kitchen units and replacement kitchen doors, then be sure to visit the relevant category pages.
+If you would like to browse any of our other products, including our and replacement kitchen doors, then be sure to visit the relevant category pages.